php-fig-rectified/fig-rectified-standards/Brace-Styles.md

 - Allman: Opening braces on next line
 - 1TBL (One True Brace Style): Opening braces on the same line

-Another holy war if its own.
+Another holy war on its own.

 - Allman: Opening braces on next line
 - 1TBL (One True Brace Style): Opening braces on the same line